DENGYONGZHEN/devops-space/SAA-C03 for self learning.md

 - D. Create a CNAME record with a geoproximity policy.

-### Question #693
+#### Question #693

-A company has a web application that includes an embedded NoSQL database.
-The application runs on Amazon EC2 instances behind an Application Load Balancer (ALB).
-The instances run in an Amazon EC2 Auto Scaling group in a single Availability Zone.
-A recent increase in traffic requires the application to be highly available and for the database to be eventually consistent.
-Which solution will meet these requirements with the LEAST operational overhead?
+A company has a web application that includes an embedded **NoSQL database.** The application runs on Amazon EC2 instances behind an Application Load Balancer (ALB).
+The instances run in an Amazon EC2 Auto Scaling group in a **single Availability Zone**.
+A recent increase in traffic requires the application to be **highly available and for the database to be eventually consistent.** Which solution will meet these requirements with the **LEAST operational overhead**?

 - A. Replace the ALB with a Network Load Balancer.
 Maintain the embedded NoSQL database with its replication service on the EC2 instances.